Koala habitat maps for South East Queensland

 Accessing the maps

-Property-scale maps, including new koala habitat areas and koala priority areas, can be accessed by downloading a free vegetation management report on the Queensland Government website.
+Property-scale maps, including koala habitat areas and koala priority areas, can be accessed by downloading a free vegetation management report on the Queensland Government website.

 Koala habitat mapping is also available via the Queensland Globe, an interactive map where users can view a range of spatial layers.
 To view the new koala habitat mapping: